-- We continue to review our job advertisements to ensure there is no perceived bias in them with all posts advertised on the myjobscotland website.
-We also where appropriate advertised in the three local newspapers and advertise any posts where appropriate within the organisation and nationally within the Scottish Assessors Association.
-Despite this, the profile of applicants within the organisation have not shown an increase in underrepresented candidates.
-We have however seen an increase in underrepresented male appointments within the administrative team. - We have over the last two year undertaken a comprehensive restructure of the organisation including a voluntary severance process resulting a net reduction in the number of staff within the organisation.
+We continue to review our job advertisements to ensure there is no perceived bias in them with all posts advertised on the myjobscotland website.
+We also where appropriate advertised on the radio, in the three local newspapers, on college and university recruitment websites and advertise any posts where appropriate within the organisation and nationally within the Scottish Assessors Association.
+Whilst the profile of applicants within the organisation has shown an increase in female applications, and we have also seen an increase in underrepresented male appointments within the administrative team, unfortunately there has been no improvement to the profile of the Technical Section where there are currently no Female members of staff.

+- We have since 2014r undertaken a comprehensive restructure of the organisation including a voluntary severance process resulting a net reduction in the number of staff within the organisation.
 There have therefore been limited opportunities to address the gender segregation within the organisation with the majority of vacancies falling within the administrative team where we have demonstrated some progress in addressing the gender segregation. - Staff equality questionnaires were issued to all staff in April 2016.
 The vast majority of staff agreed that diversity is welcome and respected, that the Board promotes equality of opportunity and felt that the services of the Board were inclusive and free from discrimination, with only 5 % of staff disagreeing with these statements.
 In response to feedback however further equalities training was subsequently provided to all staff including where necessary training relating to what resources the Board makes available to stakeholders to ensure that services are inclusive and free from discrimination.
 A further issue of questionnaires in March 2017 indicated that 0% of staff now disagree with the above statements.